leonixyz/FlightManager/README.md

 FlightManager
 =============
+## Documentation
+The end-user documentation for the project in into the "/doc" folder

 ## What is it?

-Project for the course of Distributed Systems and Internet Technologies

-The followings is the requirements document provided by the teaching assistant.
+Project for the course of Distributed Systems and Internet Technologies The followings is the requirements document provided by the teaching assistant.

-The end-user documentation for the project in into /doc

 Project II